opencog/sensory/DesignLearn-A.md

     A .
 B = Sum_{p,q,r..}  N(A | p,q,r...)
 N(B | p,q,r...)
 $
-In practice, (i.e. experimentally measured) the dot products are gaussian distributed, i.e. the data is distributed uniformly on a very high dimensional sphere.
+In practice, (i.e. experimentally measured) the dot products are Gaussian distributed, i.e. the data is distributed uniformly on a very high dimensional sphere.

 ### Clustering